-Simon Patterson High Noon
+Simon Patterson: High Noon

 Simon Patterson is one of the most consistently inventive of the generation of London-based artists who came to international prominence in the 1990s.
 A complex manipulation of systems of classification, documentation, description and understanding, his work urges us to reconsider how and why we think we know what we know.

-Central to this exhibition is the re-staging in the upper gallery of General Assembly, commissioned for Chisenhale in London in 1994 and unseen in Europe since that year.
+Central to this exhibition was the re-staging in the upper gallery of General Assembly, commissioned for Chisenhale in London in 1994 and unseen in Europe since that year.
 A pivotal work, General Assembly, with its subtle confusion of sport, politics, language and literary satire, offers an arena in which to consider Patterson’s primary concerns, played out in the wealth of visual material in the rest of the exhibition.

-Exhibition organised with Ikon Gallery, Birmingham
+Exhibition organised with Ikon Gallery, Birmingham.

 Exhibition supported by The Elephant Trust, The Foyle Foundation and Scottish Art Council Lottery Fund